psimakov/khan-exercises-wordpress/readme.txt

 on [Google Course Builder](https://code.google.com/p/course-builder/) and other educational initiatives.
 He is also a founder of an adaptive education site [itestyou.com](http://www.itestyou.com).
 Engaging interactive activities are fundamental to effective learning.
 Khan Academy Exercises are great!
-Now it’s also easy to create and use them everywhere.
+Now it's also easy to create and use them everywhere.

 == Screenshots ==